Squint In Children - Causes, Symptoms, Diagnosis And Treatment

-This resource will give you a brief description about squint (strabismus), the causes for the development of squint, the symptoms of squint, how to diagnose squint and also the treatment for squint.
+This resource will give you a brief description about squint (strabismus), the causes for the development of squint, the of squint, diagnose squint and also the for squint.

 What is a squint?